angular/angular/CONTRIBUTING.md

 There are currently a few exceptions to the "use package name" rule:

 * **packaging**: used for changes that change the npm package layout in all of our packages, e.g. public path changes, package.json changes done to all packages, d.ts file/format changes, changes to bundles, etc.
 * **changelog**: used for updating the release notes in CHANGELOG.md
-* **aio**: used for docs-app (angular.io) related changes within the /aio directory of the repo
+* **docs-infra**: used for docs-app (angular.io) related changes within the /aio directory of the repo
-* none/empty string: useful for `style`, `test` and `refactor` changes that are done across all packages (e.g. `style: add missing semicolons`)
+* none/empty string: useful for `style`, `test` and `refactor` changes that are done across all packages (e.g. `style: add missing semicolons`) and for docs changes that are not related to a specific package (e.g. `docs: fix typo in tutorial`).

 ### Subject
 The subject contains a succinct description of the change: